Introduction to Colic and Why Babies Cry

 My research indicates that approximately 95% of babies born in First World countries, such as the United States and many European countries, have no pathological problems causing them to cry.
 This means that these babies cry out of some sort of discomfort, such as hunger, pain, or being wet, not because they are in need of medical attention.
 There are many exceptions when we consider countries, in which healthcare is limited and nourishment is poor, but our focus will stay primarily on the United States.
 It is also true that babies in First World countries can develop sinus infections, pneumonia, and even genetic conditions such as Williams Syndrome, but again, most newborns in America and other First World countries are generally healthy.

 The goal of this website is to help better understand why our babies cry and how to deal with one major condition known as colic, which has caused thousands of parents heartache, while they watch their newborns cry without answers.
-This is typically the case within the first few months after a baby's birth and there often seems to be no way to successfully explain, treat, and prevent this painful condition we know as colic.
+This is typically the case within the first few months after a baby's birth and there often seems to be no way to successfully explain, and treat this painful condition we know as colic.
 Many people don't understand what colic is and therefore don't know how to treat it, but if you push your skepticism away and give this a chance to help you and your family, you won't regret it.
 Give us an open mind and we will give you results.